Information for Parents

-If you are looking for recommendations to get your children hooked on books, you will be able to browse ‘Places to Start Your Reading Journey’ on our website, a collection of 100 carefully selected children’s books, each with a further two recommendations, making a total of 300 titles.
+If you are looking for recommendations to get your children hooked on books, you will be able to browse ‘Places to Start Your Reading Journey’ on our website, a collection of carefully selected children’s books.
 The collection represents a wide range of children’s books, including non-fiction, poetry and graphic novels.
 The titles have been selected by a panel of experts, including teachers, librarians and booksellers, and are intended to inspire you and your children to get involved.
 They are split into different categories and you can filter them by age, genre and rating.
 The titles, however, are not mandatory reading, nor are children required to read them in order to take part in any aspect of the Reading Challenge.
 All reading is good reading and we encourage children to choose titles which they enjoy.
 We hope our collection sparks imaginations!

 As well as our suggestions, we also encourage everyone to send us their own book lists with their favourite children’s titles which will be published on our website.
-We already have a few lists online, from children’s writers, well-known public figures and learning professionals.
-Help us provide even more inspiration by encouraging your child to send us their own list of no more than 10 of their favourite titles along with a short paragraph about who they are and the theme of their list to email@example.com.
+Help us provide even more inspiration by encouraging your child to send us their own list of no more than 10 of their favourite titles along with a short paragraph about who they are and the theme of their list to firstname.lastname@example.org.